Fredrick0K/Volt/content/SGE/odoo/Custom Models.md

 	- Submenus that extends from the submenu "```{model_name}.menu_1```" with attributes like:
 		- "```<menuitem name="{name}" id="{model_name}.menu_1_list" parent="{model_name}.menu_1" action="{model_name}.curso_action_window"/>```"
 		- "```<menuitem name="{name}" id="{model_name}.menu_2_list" parent="{model_name}.menu_1" action="{model_name}.turbo_action_window"/>```"
-You can see my code is you have any doubts about it [[Code|here.]]
+You can see my code is you have any doubts about it [[SGE/odoo/Code|here.]]

-Now the most important thing, well they're all important but this one is important if we wanna see the menus, we need to go to security folder of our [[Addons|Custom Addon]] and modify the CSV file in order to create Permissions.
+Now the most important thing, well they're all important but this one is important if we wanna see the menus, we need to go to security folder of our [[SGE/odoo/Odoo/Addons|Custom Addon]] and modify the CSV file in order to create Permissions.
-So [[Code|Here]] you have the CSV with permission created for both Models.
+So [[SGE/odoo/Code|Here]] you have the CSV with permission created for both Models.
 The structure of the CSV is like the following:

 <table class="obsidian-table">
     <thead>